 In less than 100 years, clinicians have discovered that addiction, whether born from a biological predisposition, or as a result of a person’s socio-economical situation, affects the individual just the same.

 What we know today that we didn’t know then is that drugs and alcohol change a person’s brain chemistry, causing compulsive abuse due to the insatiable urge to use.
 Self-control is lost and the impulse to use is often too great to overcome, even for the most determined individual.
 But our modern understanding of addiction and the therapies available to treat it have, like never before, enabled even the most severe addict to reach long-term sobriety and regain a healthy life.
-As a drug and alcohol treatment center in Ohio, we feel an even greater obligation to serve the addicted community, especially one that suffers so greatly in our immediate area.
+As a drug and alcohol rehab treatment center in Ohio, we feel an even greater obligation to serve the addicted community, especially one that suffers so greatly in our immediate area.

 Getting Help for Addiction in Ohio

 Whether for yourself of someone else, the first step is to tell someone what’s going on – that you are suffering from an addiction to drugs or alcohol.
 Asking for help early can help you or a loved one reclaim years lost to addiction.
 Your doctor is a great resource to go to in finding different treatment options in Ohio, as they typically have a number of referral sources to consider for your specific needs.
-As an addiction treatment center in Ohio, we take great pride in offering addiction therapy and solutions for the people within our community, and do our best to meet varying needs and levels of care.
+As an addiction treatment and alcohol rehab center in Ohio, we take great pride in offering addiction therapy and solutions for the people within our community, and do our best to meet varying needs and levels of care.
 We offer treatment options for those covered by insurance, including Medicaid, and offer self-pay treatment options – and when available – scholarship opportunities at our Ohio treatment facility.
 To learn more about our treatment options and current availability, please call our admissions office at 513-909-2225.